pavel-cpp/custom-clevo-laptop-controller-windows-app/README.md

 backlight** and **power profiles** on Clevo-based laptops from a single Windows 11 style window, and stays out of the way in the notification area.

-Clevo builds the barebones behind many brands, so this also applies to laptops sold as **Schenker / XMG, Eluktronics, Tuxedo, Sager, Hasee, Mechrevo, Monster Abra, Metabox, PC Specialist** and other Clevo or Tongfang rebrands.
+Clevo builds the barebones behind many brands, so this also applies to laptops sold as **Machenike, Schenker / XMG, Eluktronics, Tuxedo, Sager, Hasee, Mechrevo, Monster Abra, Metabox, PC Specialist** and other Clevo or Tongfang rebrands.